Find Grad Schools

 All About Human Factors Engineers and Ergonomists

-Job Description: Design objects, facilities, and environments to optimize human well-being and overall system performance, applying theory, principles, and data regarding the relationship between humans and respective technology.
+Job Description & Duties Design objects, facilities, and environments to optimize human well-being and overall system performance, applying theory, principles, and data regarding the relationship between humans and respective technology.
 Investigate and analyze characteristics of human behavior and performance as it relates to the use of technology.

-Life As a Human Factors Engineer or Ergonomist
+List of Human Factors Engineer or Ergonomist Job Duties

 • Conduct research to evaluate potential solutions related to changes in equipment design, procedures, manpower, personnel, or training.

-When polled, Human Factors Engineers and Ergonomists say the following skills are most frequently used in their jobs:
+Human Factors Engineers and Ergonomists state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.